DEVELOPER710/TOS-Lite-Edu-Utils/README.md

 This is the official  TOS-Lite-Edu-Utils Install Script !

-This is the script to build and install TOS-Edu-Core-Utils on your Linux Device .
+This is the script to install TOS-Edu-Core-Utils on your Linux Device .

-Its Source Code is in "code/" .

 All C Files which are going to be installed are in "src/" .